tthorntone/AdNauseam-Wiki/Dynamic-filtering:-rule-syntax.md

+Note: Dynamic filtering is only available [when "advanced users" setting is turned on](https://github.com/gorhill/uBlock/wiki/Advanced-user-features).

 ### Rule syntax

 A dynamic filtering rule is made of four components: a source hostname, a destination hostname, a request type, and then a keyword which tells what to do with a request which happens to match the three former components.